craftcms/docs/docs/commerce/1.x/docs/adjusters.md

 }
 ```

 The function returns an array of new adjuster objects.
-The system then runs the order through each Adjusters `adjust` method.
+The system then runs the order through each adjuster’s `adjust()` method.

 ## Adjusting

-The Adjuster can add values to the Line Items and Order, but must record the adjustments by returning an array of `Commerce_OrderAdjustmentModel`s.
+The adjuster can add values to the line items and order, but must record the adjustments by returning an array of `Commerce_OrderAdjustmentModel`s.
 Each order adjustment model should contain all information about the modifications made to the cart.

-The `amount` value on the Order Adjustment Model is not used when totalling the cart currently, only to display the total amount of adjustments made.
+The `amount` value on the order adjustment model is not used when totalling the cart currently, only to display the total amount of adjustments made.
 If you need to explain in plain text the adjustment made use the `description` field on the Model.

 ## Adjustable values

-Any changes you make to a line item or order value (from the list of allowed values below) within an Adjuster class needs to be reflected within the `Commerce_OrderAdjustmentModel::amount` that you return from your adjuster’s interface class.
+Any changes you make to a line item or order value (from the list of allowed values below) within an adjuster class needs to be reflected within the `Commerce_OrderAdjustmentModel::amount` that you return from your adjuster’s interface class.

 For example, if your adjuster adds some shipping costs to a line item’s `shippingCost` field, it also needs to add that amount to a new Commerce_OrderAdjustmentModel `amount` that your adjuster interface class returns.